Major Update

 • Custom Service Endpoints

-• Advanced Remote Access
+• Remote Code Execution Without Internet Access

 • Overview

 Data security is as important, if not more important, in the cloud than it is on-premises.
 There are countless cloud data leaks that could have been prevented with the appropriate controls.
-This section examines the cloud services that enable data encryption, secure storage, access control, data loss detection, policy enforcement, and more.
+This section examines the cloud services that enable data encryption, secure storage, ransomware protection, access control, data loss detection, policy enforcement, and more.

 The first half of Section 3 covers all you need to know about encryption in the cloud.
 Students will learn about each provider's cryptographic key management solution and how it can be used to apply multiple layers of encryption at rest.
 Students will also learn how in-transit encryption is performed throughout the cloud, such as the encryption between clients, load balancers, applications, and database servers.
 These techniques will improve your organization's security while satisfying its legal and compliance needs.